TBD54566975/web5-js/README.md

 #### **`request`**

-The confiuration `request` must contain the following:
+The configuration `request` must contain the following:

 - **`author`**  - *`string`*: The decentralized identifier of the DID signing the query.
 This may be the same as the `target` parameter if the target and the signer of the query are the same entity, which is common for an app querying the DWeb Node of its own user.
 - **`message`**  - *`object`*: The properties of the DWeb Node Message Descriptor that will be used to construct a valid DWeb Node message.